 It supports and promotes the interests of pecan shellers and the global industry to assure quality, safety and integrity of pecan products worldwide.

-Pecans are processed
+Pecans were first processed

 Pecan processing has risen to between 250 and 300 million pounds today.

-Pecans are discovered
+Pecans were discovered

 It's the only major tree nut that grows naturally in North America.